Eligible employees can choose from two different dental insurance plans.

-Note: Local education and local government members should check with their agency benefits coordinator to see if dental insurance is available.
+Note: Local education and local government employees should check with your agency benefits coordinator to see if dental insurance is available.
 Retirees are eligible if receiving a monthly pension from TCRS or participated in a higher education optional retirement plan.

 Click here for a comparison of the plans' benefits.

-- You must select a General Dentist from the Prepaid (DHMO) Dental Plan list for the state’s dental plan and let Cigna know of your choice.
+- You must select a Network General Dentist (NGD) from the Prepaid (DHMO) Dental Plan list for the state’s dental plan and let Cigna know of your choice.
 The list of providers in the Cigna network for the state may be found by visiting the website https://www.cigna.com/sites/stateoftn/.

 - You must use your selected dentist to receive benefits.

-- You may select a network Pediatric Dentist as the network General Dentist for your dependent child under age seven.
-At age seven, you must switch the child to a network General Dentist or pay the full charge from the pediatric dentist.
+- You may select a network Pediatric Dentist as the Network General Dentist (NGD) for your dependent child under age seven.
+At age seven, you must switch the child to a NGD or pay the full charge from the pediatric dentist.

-- You must use your selected General Dentist to receive benefits.
-There may be some areas in the state where network General Dentists are limited or not available.
+- There may be some areas in the state where NGDs are limited or not available.
 Before enrolling, carefully check the network for your location.

-- With the prepaid dental plan, you may be able to cancel this coverage if you enroll and later there are no network General Dentists within a 40-mile radius of your home.
+- With the prepaid dental plan, you may be able to cancel this coverage if you enroll and later there are no NGDs within a 40-mile radius of your home.